kjeganathan/evalu8/README.md

 Evalu8 has been programmed with a ReactJS frontend, a NodeJS backend and a relational PostgreSQL database.

-Further documentation on this thesis project can be found in the repository file:
+Further documentation on this thesis project can be found in the repository file: **Building and Evaluating an Application to Analyze.pdf**